psychbruce/FMAT/README.md

 ### (2) Python Environment and Packages

-Install [Anaconda](https://www.anaconda.com/download/success) (a recommended package manager which automatically installs Python, Python IDEs like Spyder, and a large list of necessary [Python package dependencies](https://docs.anaconda.com/free/anaconda/allpkglists/)).
+Install [Anaconda](https://www.anaconda.com/download/success) (a recommended package manager that automatically installs Python, its IDEs like Spyder, and a large list of common Python packages).

 Specify the Anaconda's Python interpreter in RStudio.